192516 – Compass Health Outpatient: Central Region

 Additional training experiences that are subject to location/availability include:

-- Rotation at a Crisis Access Point (24-hour crisis center) (Wentzville/Jefferson City)
+- Rotation at a Crisis Access Point (24-hour crisis center; located in Jefferson City)

 Interns with Compass Health will generally work a Monday – Friday schedule from 8:00 am – 5:00 pm each day.
 No weekend work or after-hours on-call is required.
-Interns at this location will spend all their time in their assigned outpatient offices, to be determined following the Match.
+Interns at this location will spend all their time in their assigned outpatient office(s).
 Daily schedules will vary based on intern interest and need, though a sample schedule is shown below.

 Please note that not every experience is identical and site schedules are a general guideline.
 Interns may be required to make themselves available at other times as needed.
 What is provided above is an example of what the work week might look like for an intern at this site.